 The framing narrative of Immortals Fenyx Rising begins with a bet.
 Zeus, disillusioned with mortals and convinced they are weak and useless, challenges Prometheus to prove him wrong.
 Prometheus, humanity's staunchest champion ever since he defied the gods and brought humans fire, rises to the challenge with the tale of Fenyx.
 Zeus even agrees that, if the Titan can change his mind about humans, he'll free Prometheus from the less-than-pleasant fate of having his liver endlessly devoured and re-devoured by eagles.
 So no pressure, right?

-From there, Prometheus goes on to spin the tale of a low-ranking shield bearer who discovers that they have washed ashore on the Golden Isle, home of the gods.
-Their entire crew has been turned into stone by Typhon, father of monsters, who wishes to see the era of the gods brought to a brutal end.
-Aided by the weapons and relics of heroes long past, Fenyx must free four gods—Aphrodite, Ares, Athena, and Hephaistos—from Typhon's curse, solving puzzles and taking down monsters along the way.
+From there, Prometheus goes on to spin the tale of a low-ranking shield-bearer who discovers that they have washed ashore on the Golden Isle, home of the gods.
+Their entire crew has been turned into stone by Typhon, the father of monsters, who wishes to see the era of the gods brought to a brutal end.
+Aided by the weapons and relics of heroes long past, Fenyx must free four gods—Aphrodite, Ares, Athena, and Hephaistos—from Typhon's curse, solving puzzles, and taking down monsters along the way.

 It's an inspired choice, one which brings the narrative to the forefront during key plot-related scenes and allows it to take a backseat when Fenyx is simply exploring or completing side quests.
 Every so often, even outside the main plot, Prometheus and/or Zeus will pop up to explain the context behind the myth-themed puzzles and challenges scattered around the Isle.
 These asides are genuinely informative, discussing some lesser-known Greek myths and revealing facts about the gods and heroes which the player might not have previously known.
 Even a lifetime Greek mythology fan will probably come away from this game with at least a little bit of new knowledge.